TRODELVY was tested in a large phase 3 clinical trial

 TRODELVY can cause serious side effects, including low white blood cell count and diarrhea:

-• Low white blood cell count (neutropenia) which is common and can sometimes be severe and lead to infections that can be life-threatening or cause death.
-Your healthcare provider should check your blood cell counts during treatment.
-If your white blood cell count is too low, your healthcare provider may need to lower your dose, give you a medicine to help prevent low blood cell count with future doses of TRODELVY, or in some cases may stop TRODELVY.
+- Low white blood cell count (neutropenia) is common and can sometimes be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.
+Your healthcare provider should check your blood cell counts during treatment and may give a medicine to help prevent neutropenia starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever (febrile neutropenia).
+If your white blood cell count is too low, your healthcare provider may need to delay treatment or lower your dose, give you a medicine to treat low blood cell count, or in some cases may permanently stop TRODELVY.
 Your healthcare provider may need to give you antibiotic medicines if you develop fever while your white blood cell count is low.
 Call your healthcare provider right away if you develop any of the following signs of infection: fever, chills, cough, shortness of breath, or burning or pain when you urinate.

-• Severe diarrhea.
+- Severe diarrhea.
 Diarrhea is common and can be severe.
 Severe diarrhea can lead to loss of too much body fluid (dehydration) and kidney problems.
 Your healthcare provider should monitor you for diarrhea and give you medicine as needed to help control it.
 If you lose too much body fluid, your healthcare provider may need to give you fluids and electrolytes to replace body salts.
 If you develop diarrhea during your treatment with TRODELVY, your healthcare provider should check to see if it may be caused by an infection.
-Your healthcare provider may decrease your dose or stop TRODELVY if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines.
+Your healthcare provider may decrease your dose, delay treatment, or permanently stop TRODELVY if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines.

 Do not receive TRODELVY if you have had a severe allergic reaction to TRODELVY.
 Ask your healthcare provider if you are not sure.

-Nausea and vomiting are common with TRODELVY and can sometimes be severe.
+Nausea and vomiting are common and can sometimes be severe.
 Before each dose of TRODELVY, you will receive medicines to help prevent nausea and vomiting along with medicines to take home with instructions about how to take them.
 Call your healthcare provider right away if you have nausea or vomiting that is not controlled with the medicines prescribed for you.
-Your healthcare provider may decide to decrease your dose or stop TRODELVY if your nausea and vomiting is severe and cannot be controlled with anti-nausea medicines.
+Your healthcare provider may decide to decrease your dose, delay treatment, or permanently stop TRODELVY if your nausea and vomiting is severe and cannot be controlled with anti-nausea medicines.

 Before receiving TRODELVY, tell your healthcare provider about all of your medical conditions, including if you: